 Before you start

-- Check page “Who may apply for a grant?” that you are eligible to the type of grant you want to apply.
+- Check the page “Who may apply for a grant?” to be sure that you are eligible to the type of grant you want to apply.

-- An application that does not fulfil these requirements will be declined without review.
+- An application that does not fulfil these requirements will be declined without a review.

-- In case of doubt, please, contact the Executive Manager of our Society (pekka.nygren [ät] metsatiede.org).
+- In the case of doubt, please, contact the Executive Manager of our Society (pekka.nygren [ät] metsatiede.org).

 Submit your application using the online grant application system.
 Recipients of grants will also need to use the system for submitting the payment schedule and the final report.

 First, register to the system.
 Then login using the email address and the password you chose during the registration.
 Applications can be filled in during several sessions (remember to save your changes before each logout).
-Submit the application by the deadline indicated in the call for applications (this year, the deadline will be Friday 18 February 2022 at 16:00 (4 pm).
-After the exact deadline hour, submission will be definitely disabled.
+Submit the application by the deadline indicated in the call for applications (this year, the deadline will be Friday 17 February 2023 at 16:00 (4 pm).
+After the exact deadline hour, submissions will be definitely disabled.

 Select “New application”.
 There are four or five pages to fill in.
 The application form is different for research grants and all other grant types.
 Select first “Call for research grants” or “Call for other than research grants”.